nomadovoip/nomado-node/README.md

 Now, you can start sending requests to the API.

 ### Responses
-Every call will return a promise that will be resolved (or rejected) with a `nomadoResponse` object wrapping the API response code and the data.
+Every call will return a promise that will be resolved (or rejected) with an object containing the API response code and the data.

 ````javascript
 // Result object: